Can You Drive After Oral Sedation

 IV sedation, also known as “general anesthesia,” is a deeper form of sedation, and for IV sedation, you’ll also need to get a ride home after your dental appointment.

-If you’re wondering which type of sedation might be right for you, you can learn more about the different options in a free sedation consultation.
+If you’re wondering which type of sedation may be right for you, you can learn more about the different options in a free sedation consultation.
 A sedation dentist can go over the advantages of each type of sedation, as well as what will be involved with your dental treatment, and help you decide which sedation would be best for you.